-Fever is elevated body temperature (> 37.8° C orally or > 38.2° C rectally) or an elevation above a person’s known normal daily value.
-Fever occurs when the body's thermostat (located in the hypothalamus) resets at a higher temperature, primarily in response to an infection.
+Fever is an elevated body temperature that occurs when the body's thermostat (located in the hypothalamus) resets at a higher temperature, primarily in response to an infection.
 Elevated body temperature that is not caused by a resetting of the temperature set point is called hyperthermia.

 Many patients use “fever” very loosely, often meaning that they feel too warm, too cold, or sweaty, but they have not actually measured their temperature.

 Symptoms are due mainly to the condition causing the fever, although fever itself can cause chills, sweats, and discomfort and make patients feel flushed and warm.

 Pathophysiology of Fever